andrewd-sysdig/k8-build-kcli/README.md

 `sudo sh -c 'echo "andrew ALL=(ALL:ALL) NOPASSWD:ALL" >> /etc/sudoers'`

 ### Generate a new Private/Public Key or copy your existing one
+If you want to run kcli from your laptop then copy yours to the server.
 This is used by kcli later to copy the public key into the VM's automatically
 ```
 scp ~/.ssh/id_rsa.pub 192.168.0.4:/home/andrew/.ssh/
 scp ~/.ssh/id_rsa 192.168.0.4:/home/andrew/.ssh/